FusionAuth/fusionauth-site/site/_posts/2020-08-07-locking-an-account-with-breached-password.md

 ---
 layout: blog-post
 title: Locking user accounts with a webhook
-description: You can take actions based on events in a FusionAuth system.
+description: Webhooks let you take actions based on events in FusionAuth.
 For instance, when someone logs in with a compromised password, you can immediately lock their account.
 author: Dan Moore
 image: blogs/breached-password-detection/how-to-enable-breached-password-detection-fusionauth.png
 category: blog